Ergodicity of the underdamped mean-field Langevin dynamics: Proofs

 \subsubsection{The auxiliary function}

-As reported in Remark \ref{rem:EGZ}, the main novelty of our contraction result is to construct a function exponentially decaying along the process \eqref{eqn:MFLcoupling1} whereas $r +\eta u$ is big enough.
+As reported in Remark \ref{rem:EGZ}, the main novelty of our contraction result is to construct a function exponentially decaying along the process \eqref{eqn:MFLcoupling1} when $r +\eta u$ is sufficiently large.
 In this subsection we are going to construct the auxiliary function according to the different settings.

 First, it follows from \eqref{eqn:MFLcoupling1} and It\^o's formula that